rschrenk/moodle-block_edutrader/README.md

 # moodle-block_trader
 This is a gamification-plugin that builds upon the moodle block_xp-Plugin.
 EXP from block_xp are used as currency (called "Funnies | FNS") and can be traded against playing time in small games.

+## Installation

+Basically you have to install this plugin as the core, but this plugin itself does not contain any games.
+Games have to be installed separately as local plugins.
+Besides this block, three such local plugins have been published:
+1. local_edutrader1024moves
+2. local_edutraderhexgl
+3. local_edutradersuperchronoportalmaker

+After you have installed all 4 plugins, you can toggle the available site wide of certain games.

+![doc/edutrader-sitesettings.png]{Website settings}

+## Usage

+Teachers will have to use this plugin together with the "Level Up!"-Block, so that their students can gain levels.
+Once they added the edutrader-Block to the course, they can toggle availability of certain games on course level.

+![doc/edutrader-coursesettings.png]{Course settings}

+Once students gained enough experience from the "Level Up!"-Plugin, the button "Go and have som fun!" will apear in the edutrader-Block.

+![doc/edutrader-block.png]{Edutrader block}

+On the following page all available games are shown and the student can open the details page.

+![doc/edutrader-launch-choose.png]{Choose a game}
+![doc/edutrader-launch-session.png]{Launch a session}

+If for any reason the browser is closed or students navigate away, the session will still be open for that amount of time.

+![doc/edutrader-session-open.png]{Re-enter session}

-## Add any game
+## Add new games

-Any HTML5-Game can be added to this plugin, just by creating a small moodle-plugin.
+Basically any HTML5-Game or other activity can be added to this plugin, just by creating a local moodle-plugin.
 Please use our 1024-moves-Game as template: https://github.com/rschrenk/moodle-local_edutrader1024moves

 You only need to do the following changes to this template plugin: